 - Deep Sedation

-How Deep Sedation Differs from Oral Sedatives, Intravenous Sedation, Nitrous Oxide and General Anesthesia
+How Deep Sedation Differs from Oral Sedatives, Intravenous Sedation, Nitrous Oxide, and General Anesthesia

 Deep sedation is a drug-induced depression of consciousness given as an IV injection, shot, pill or inhalant.
 It will keep the patient asleep and comfortable and prevent them from remembering the procedure or treatment.
 The patient cannot be easily awakened but can respond purposefully following repeated and painful stimulation.
 As with general anesthesia, during deep sedation, the patient often requires assistance in maintaining ventilatory function.

 Your dentist should help you understand that deep sedation manifests less risk than general anesthesia or IV sedation since the patient can respond to repeated and painful stimulation.
-However, if a patient elects for a general anesthesia instead, they must acknowledge and accept any possible risks or side effects from preoperative or postoperative general anesthesia before the procedure can take place.
+However, if a patient elects for general anesthesia instead, they must acknowledge and accept any possible risks or side effects from preoperative or postoperative general anesthesia before the procedure can take place.
 When properly administered, general anesthesia is safe.
-Side effects that include dizziness, nausea, vomiting and memory loss.
+Side effects include dizziness, nausea, vomiting and memory loss.

 How to Prepare For Sedation